Statement of Teaching Philosophy

 No matter the course, my teaching philosophy is woven throughout my approach.
 Early in my career, I was a foreign language educator.
 At the university level, I taught Spanish 1001 Spanish 2001.
 As a part-time job, I taught English remotely to elementary students in China.
 Throughout my experience as a foreign language educator, I learned to overcome the many cultural barriers and challenges that often surface within multicultural classrooms.

-Currently, I teach a broad range of journalism courses at the University of Colorado Boulder.
-These courses include, but are not limited to, Principles of American Journalism, Race and Sports Journalism, and skills based reporting classes such as Sports Writing and Reporting 2.
+Currently, I teach a broad range of media courses at the University of Colorado Boulder.
+These courses include, but are not limited to, Sports, Media and Society, Media Law and Ethics, Race and Sports Journalism, as well as skills-based reporting classes such as Sports Writing and Reporting 2.
 Applying my experience as a foreign language educator has undeniably prepared me for the diverse and aspiring journalists that enroll in courses at CU Boulder.
 It has also taught me to consider new and multiple perspectives.
-For example, implementing a globalized perspective has opened doors for new pedagogical opportunities and coversations surrounding news reporting.

 References